Pauan/rust-discard/README.md

-# rust-cancel
-Generic Cancel trait for Rust
+Generic Discard trait which allows for intentionally leaking memory